Totoual/oef-sdk-python/docs/source/user/communication-protocols.rst

 * an OEF Node.
 * another OEF agent, via an OEF Node.

-In this section we will explain all the possible interaction with one of the cited categories of recipients.
+In this section, we will explain all the possible interaction with one of the cited categories of recipients.

 You can check the `.proto` files that define the exchanged messages in the `oef-core-protocol <https://github.com/fetchai/oef-core-protocol.git>`_ repository.